Teskann/mdtoc/README.md

 You can now use `mdtoc` as a console application ! :tada:

-> :bulb: Delete the source files if you wish :
+> :bulb: You don't need the source files anymore, delete them :
 >```commandline
 >cd .. && rm -rf mdtoc
 >```